6 Reasons To Have Blue Lotus Flower

 Jade says, “Blue lotus also is wonderful in skin care as well.
 It is touted for its anti-aging properties.
 Skin care and perfumery are the two only legal permissions for the flower.”

-The blue lotus flower contains antioxidants, which may help fight free radicals and slow down the early signs of aging.
-A study found that blue lotus flower extract could significantly reduce acne (1), (9), (10).
+The blue lotus flower contains antioxidants, which may help fight free radicals and slow down the early signs of aging (3), (12).

 5. May Reduce Menstrual Irregularities

-In Ayurveda and Siddha (ancient Indian medical systems), Indian blue lily (Nymphaea stellata), a closely related plant, is often used as a natural remedy for menstrual irregularities.
-It is used alone or in combination with other drugs (11).
+In Ayurveda and Siddha (ancient Indian medical systems), blue lotus that is also known as Indian blue lily (Nymphaea stellata) is often used as a natural remedy for menstrual irregularities.
+It is used alone or in combination with other drugs (14).
+However, relevant scientific studies are needed to support this claim and understand its mechanism.

 Anecdotal evidence suggests that blue lotus flower tea can ease the cramps and also stabilize the menstrual cycle.